devarjya27/Advent-Of-Cyber-2024-Writeups/Day-1.md

 + Now we are asked to investigate further.
 We searched up the code on github, saw that a issue was raised by `M.M` i.e. `Mayor Malware` after that we look at the commit history of `CryptoWallet-Search` and thus we get all our answers.

 ### What I Learned
 + One must always be on the lookout for malicious sites.
-AS once the damage is done there is no going back.
+As once the damage is done there is no going back.
 + If we do use such sites for any reason, we must investigate the files that we downloaded.